Skip to content

 • 73% of NTU’s research in English Language and Literature was assessed to be world-leading or internationally excellent - REF2021.

-Classes are mostly workshop-based.
+Classes are highly interactive and often workshop-based.
 You’ll produce new writing regularly and refine it in a supportive, dynamic environment.
-Carrying out extensive preparatory reading, you’ll take part in practical writing exercises, as well as discussion and reflection on your own and other students’ work, and will work on collective writing, editing and publishing projects while receiving expert hands-on guidance.
+Carrying out extensive preparatory reading, you’ll take part in practical writing exercises, as well as discussion and reflection on your own and other students’ work, and also will work collaboratively on writing, editing and publishing projects while receiving expert hands-on guidance.

 Who will teach me?

 As well as being internationally recognised for our writing across multiple genres, and our research, the Creative Writing team is extremely friendly and approachable.
-The course is informed by the latest thinking and you'll learn from people with a real passion for their subject, and expert knowledge: award-winning poets and novelists published by top quality presses, BAFTA-nominated screenwriters, experienced project coordinators, etc, all with considerable teaching experience.
+The course is informed by the latest thinking, and you'll learn from people with a real passion for their subject, and expert knowledge: award-winning poets and novelists published by top quality presses, BAFTA-nominated screenwriters, experienced project coordinators, publishers and editors, etc, all with considerable teaching expertise.
 We'll help you find your feet when you first arrive, and stretch you as you become more confident.
 We look forward to expanding your interests and helping you to realise your ambitions.

 Work experience

-We work closely with agents, publishers, producers and other key industry professionals in the arts and creative industries, to provide work placement opportunities that will introduce you to the idea of writing as a profession.
+We work closely with agents, publishers, producers and other key industry professionals in the arts and creative industries, to provide work placement opportunities that will meaningfully introduce you to work experience in the writing professions.
 Our English and Creative Industries Project provides an opportunity to produce a portfolio of critical and reflective writing in a small group, led by a project supervisor.
-Working with an employer, you’ll be able to put into practice the skills and knowledge gained over the course of the degree within a professional setting.
-Our staff are all active creative writers with considerable current industry links, and will regularly inform you about further opportunities and how to approach them.
+Working with an employer, you’ll be able to put into practice the skills and knowledge gained over the course in a professional setting.
+Our Creative Writing staff are all highly-active and highly-accomplished writers with considerable current industry links, and will regularly inform you about further opportunities and how to approach them.

 More student opportunities